Me vs. the Multiverse: Pleased to Meet Me is a part of the Me vs. the Multiverse collection.

 What if you suddenly met someone who's you--only better?
 That's what happens in this hilarious new series for fans of Stuart Gibb's Moon Base Alpha and quirky sci-fi animated shows like Rick and Morty and Regular Show.

 It all starts with a note folded into the shape of an origami octopus: "Hi, Me.
 Yes, you.
 You're me, and I'm you."
 If you believe this and the other origami notes that follow--which middle schooler Meade Macon absolutely, positively does NOT--the concept of parallel dimensions is true, and there is a convention full of alternate versions of Meade waiting for his RSVP.
 It's got to be a joke.

 Except . . . the octopus is an origami fold Meade thought he invented.
 And the note writer has a lot of intel on him that nobody else should know.
 I mean, he's told his best friend Twig a lot about himself, but he's definitely kept mum about that time he sleepwalk-peed into his Lego container when he was six.
 Could Me Con be a real thing?
-And why does the origami stalker want him to go so badly anyway?
+And should he go?

 An Excerpt fromMe vs. the Multiverse: Pleased to Meet Me